⚡ Half-Day Express Guide

 Sanssouci Architecture – Verified Historical Data

-Rococo details documented by BerlinWanderlust for architecture enthusiasts
+Rococo details for architecture enthusiasts

 Sanssouci Palace (1745–1747)